What better way to have a backyard adventure than to grow a garden?

 Here is my new “Grow Food NOT Grass” sign that I made using a wood burner, a nice piece of walnut and some scraps.
 This goes with the terraced garden that I built in the spring.
 Actually, this is the front lawn, so my sign also serves to inspire everyone that walks past to plant their own garden.

-A garden not only saves money, it’s more healthy and better for the environment.
+A garden not only saves money, but it’s also more healthy and better for the environment.
 Some interesting factoids:

 - Over 90% of the vegetables in the grocery store come from a different state.

-- Almost all grocery store vegetables, even organic, use pesticides and fertilizers.
+- Almost all grocery store vegetables, even food labeled as organic, use pesticides and fertilizers.

-- If everyone grew their own garden, we could save billions of dollars and billions of gallons of gas.
-Gas is not only used to
+- If everyone grew their own garden, we could save billions of dollars and billions of gallons of gas used to transport the food.